Questions? Ask a Librarian

 - How can I get a library card?

-Eligible borrowers may obtain a library card in person at any of our three locations, or by mail.
+Eligible borrowers may get a library card in person at any of our three locations, or by mail.
 For more information, see our Borrow Library Materials page.

 - Is my library card number the same as my Wisconsin Bar Association number?